Want to know the best way to grow your agency?

-Not only are there great benefits to successful retention, but it can also serve as a litmus test for your agency as a whole.
+Not only are there great benefits to successful retention, but they can also serve as a litmus test for your agency as a whole.

 So, let’s say you begin the year with 10 clients, gain four new clients in the first quarter, and have two clients leave.
-The equation would look like:
+The equation would look like this:

 Unfortunately, there’s no set benchmark for what qualifies as a “good” retention rate.
 Ask 50 digital agencies and you’ll get 50 different answers.

-At the end of the day, you should set your own retention rate KPI’s for your company, based on your history and goals.
+At the end of the day, you should set your retention rate KPIs for your company, based on your history and goals.

 8 Keys to Improving Client Retention

 Client retention isn’t easy.
 Agency owners lose sleep over it.
-So how can you ensure you’re hanging onto your clients as long as possible in order to grow a profitable agency?
+So how can you ensure you’re hanging onto your clients as long as possible to grow a profitable agency?

 We polled 28 agency owners to help us uncover the secrets to client retention.